 Theperfectgarden.co.uk may earn a small commission (at no extra cost to the user) from Amazon and other online retailers if a purchase is made after clicking a link.
 I appreciate your continuing support.

 Scarifiers for Small Lawns

-Scarifying lawns is not just for the big boys.
+Scarifying lawns are not just for big gardens.
 Whether your lawn is big or small, scarifying is one of the best treatments you can give your lawn, to keep it looking green, healthy and free from moss.
 You don’t even need a big powerful machine costing hundreds of pounds either.
-Let’s look at the Best Lawn Scarifiers for Small Lawns.
+Let’s look at the Best Lawn Scarifiers for Small Gardens.